 Master's degree (2 years)Full timeLandscape Architecture for Global Sustainability

-Engage in the most pressing issues of our time: This Master's degree offers a unique combination of practice from landscape architecture with studies in global development, planning and ecology.
+Ready to engage with the most pressing issues of our time?
+This Master's degree offers a unique combination of practice from landscape architecture with studies in global development, planning and ecology.

 Application deadline: